Use the Occasional Operator Scheme to report and pay Air Passenger Duty if you operate less than 12 flights a year.

 - amount of duty you need to pay

 At the end of the document you must include the statement ‘I declare that the information I’ve given is true and complete’, sign and date it.

 You must send your report within 7 days of the first flight taking place to:

 Excise Processing Teams

-You’ll need to contact HM Revenue and Customs the first time you fly.
+You’ll need to contact HMRC the first time you fly.
 We’ll give you a reference number to use each time you need to make a payment.